sine-fdn/polytune/polytune_docs/src/bench.md

 # Benchmarks

-You can benchmark Polytune with a `join` example that allows for joining two databases with `n_records` records each by running
+Although performance optimizations have not been the main focus so far, you can benchmark Polytune and get a feel for how it performs.
+We provide a benchmark for our `join` example which joins two databases with `n_records` records:

 ```
 cargo bench join